romasan/node-rtmp-stream/README.md

 - [ ] auto restart: add servise with chatbot for notification
 - [x] auto restart (use PM2)
 - [ ] fit the canvas into the frame
-- [ ] write start datetime to file
-- [ ] freeze frame to stream from admin panel
+- [x] freeze frame to stream from admin panel
 - [ ] rotated access log
 - [ ] use database instead files
 - [ ] binary ws messages?